-5 The journal article attached to this report at the end offers detailed insight into our work with Acción Social and the Colombian Army Page | 4 different psychological organization and sociological constructions.7 Each of these three countries share their physical spaces with the original pre-Columbian indigenous peoples of the Amazon Basin and the Andes Mountain Range as depicted above in figure 6.8 Most of the political-military power, economic control, and national cultural expression rests with the small percentage of those who identify as (but not always are, by DNA) Caucasoid-European.
-The highest socioeconomic level of citizen in these three countries is called a 'criollo' pure Caucasian-European descendant individual/family bloodlines can be publicly traced back to European bloodlines without the introduction of either Indigenous or Afro Latino DNA Race, therefore, is mostly subjective and important only to those families who define themselves as European versus Indigenous.
+&lt;sup>5 The journal article attached to this report at the end offers detailed insight into our work with Acción Social and the Colombian Army.
+Page | 4 in figure 6.8 Most of the political-military power, economic control, and national cultural expression rests with the small percentage of those who identify as (but not always are, by DNA) Caucasoid-European.
+The highest socioeconomic level of citizen in these three countries is called a 'criollo' or pure Caucasian-European descendant whose individual/family bloodlines can be publicly traced back to European bloodlines without the introduction of either Indigenous or Afro Latino DNA.
+Race, therefore, is mostly subjective and important only to those families who define themselves as European versus Indigenous.
 These two collectives exist at opposite ends of the psychosocial spectrum of society, are in direct opposition to each other, and each constitutes approximately a quarter of each countries' total populations.
 Often, our qualitative research discovers that those individuals and their families who are most vocally insistent that they are European-Caucasian are, by visible observation, from a mixed or mestizo heritage, albeit closer to European than indigenous in phenotype.
-These segments of mestizo populations are often extraordinarily sensitive to any suggestion that they may not be a part of the European-Caucasian ethnic group and may go to excessive lengths to deny their actual mestizo identity and engage in processes that deepen and secure their preferred membership as European-
+These segments of mestizo populations are often extraordinarily sensitive to any suggestion that they may not be a part of the European-Caucasian ethnic group and may go to excessive lengths to deny their actual mestizo identity and engage in processes that deepen and secure their preferred membership as European-Caucasian or criollo identity phenotype.
+In each of these three countries, Racial/ethnic descent is highly politicised in the way it is reported.
+In Colombia, race and ethnicity are artificially grouped into three racial groups-Europeans, Amerindians, and Africans.
+The Colombian government attributes African ethnicity as distinctly